BenjaminOddou/alfred-plex/README.md

 Aliases are enabled by default, and allows you, when activated, to write filters more easily. `libtype` becomes `lt`, `studio` becomes `st`...

-You can disable this behavior in the user control panel by changing the `📜 Use aliases` parameter.
+You can disable this behavior in the user control panel by unticking the `📜 Use aliases` parameter.

 Aliases file can be edited, but be careful about double values.
 It is the `aliases.json` file located under the `📁 Data folder` (`~/Library/Application Support/Alfred/Workflow Data/com.benjamino.plex` by default).